A CBSA strike could soon snarl border traffic. Here's what you need to know

 What’s going on?

 More than 9,000 Public Service Alliance of Canada members who work for the CBSA, including border guards, have secured a strike mandate.
-The two sides go into mediation on June 3, and the union will be a position to strike June 6.
+The two sides go into mediation on June 3, and the union will be in a position to strike as of June 6.

 But the Treasury Board says 90 per cent of front-line border officers are designated as essential, which means they can’t stop working during a strike.